PaNOSC-ViNYL/ase/doc/ase/thermochemistry.rst

 Thermochemistry
 ===============

-ASE contains a :mod:`thermochemistry` module that lets the user derive commonly desired thermodynamic quantities from ASE output and some user-specified parameters.
-Two cases are currently handled by this module: the ideal-gas limit (in which translational and rotational degrees of freedom are taken into account) and the harmonic limit (generally used for adsorbates, in which all degrees of freedom are treated harmonically).
-Both cases rely on good vibrational energies being fed to the calculators, which can be calculated with the :mod:`vibrations` module.
+ASE contains a :mod:`thermochemistry` module that lets the user derive commonly desired thermodynamic quantities of molecules and crystalline solids from ASE output and some user-specified parameters.
+Three cases are currently handled by this module: the ideal-gas limit (in which translational and rotational degrees of freedom are taken into account), the harmonic limit (generally used for adsorbates, in which all degrees of freedom are treated harmonically), and a crystalline solid model (in which a lattice of N atoms is treated as a system of 3N independent harmonic oscillators).
+The first two cases rely on good vibrational energies being fed to the calculators, which can be calculated with the :mod:`vibrations` module.
+Likewise, the crystalline solid model depends on an accurate phonon density of states; this is readily calculated using the :mod:`phonons` module.

 Ideal-gas limit
 ===============

-The thermodynamic quantities of ideal gases are calculated by assuming that all spatial degrees of freedom are separable into translational, rotational, and vibrational degrees of freedom.
-The :class:`~ase.thermochemistry.IdealGasThermo` class supports calculation of enthalpy (:math:`H`), entropy (:math:`S`), and free energy (:math:`G`), and has the interface listed below.
+The thermodynamic quantities of ideal gases are calculated by assuming that all spatial degrees of freedom are independent and separable into translational, rotational, and vibrational degrees of freedom.
+The :class:`~ase.thermochemistry.IdealGasThermo` class supports calculation of enthalpy (:math:`H`), entropy (:math:`S`), and Gibbs free energy (:math:`G`), and has the interface listed below.

 .. autoclass:: ase.thermochemistry.IdealGasThermo
    :members: